aviralSri23455/Melodic-Airways-Transforming-Flight/README.md

 ## 🌟 Overview

-**Aero Melody** is a revolutionary full-stack application that transforms aviation data into immersive musical and visual experiences.
+**Melodic Airways** is a revolutionary full-stack application that transforms aviation data into immersive musical and visual experiences.
 Using real OpenFlights data with **3,000+ airports** and **67,000+ routes**, the platform generates unique musical compositions, 3D flight visualizations, and VR/AR experiences.

 ### Why This Matters